scribe-public/sample-policies/docs/v2/initiatives/rules/bitbucket/repository/branch-protection.md

 Verify the default branch protection is enabled in the Bitbucket repository.

 :::note
-This rule requires Unsigned Bitbucket Repository Discovery Evidence.
+This rule requires Bitbucket Repository Discovery Evidence.
 :::
 :::tip
 Signed Evidence for this rule **IS NOT** required by default but is recommended.